solomonantony/database_notes/notes.md

 - The database has two tables:
 -- countries: country, continent
 -- sales: country, year, sales
-- You can prototype with SQLite, then migrate to another SQL database type
-- Alternatives for getting started with a SQLite database:
 # Steps used in database interaction
 - Import the package for working with the database
 - Establish a Connection between your program and the database